mrblue223/overthewire_CTF/natas/natas_12/write_up.md

 This means:

     You can upload a PHP file directly: If you name your file shell.php, the code will extract .php as the extension, generate a random filename like ajkdlf123.php, and then save your malicious PHP file with a .php extension on the server.
     Remote Code Execution: Once your .php file (containing a webshell, for example) is uploaded, you can then access it via a web browser.
-Since it's a PHP file, the web server will execute its code, allowing you to run arbitrary commands on the server.
+Since it's a PHP file, the web server will execute its code, allowing you to run arbitrary commands on the server, like what we did below :) .

 In essence, the code blindly trusts the file extension provided by the user, leading to a critical flaw where an attacker can upload and execute server-side scripts.